idiasdas/fanet_deployment/README.md

 ```

 ## Tests
-This project uses `PyTest` to verify code integrity.
+This project uses `PyTest` and all tests can be found in `fanet_deployment/tests/`.
 If you wish to run these tests, use:

 ```bash
 make test
 ```